aiijazfatima/dev-heatwave-aws-lakehouse/launch-starter-dbs/launch-starter-dbs.md

     The DB System should be created in a few minutes.

-3. Once the DB system is created, click the name of the DB System to see the DB System details.
+3. Once the DB System is created, click the name of the DB System to see the details.

     ![Starter DB system details](./images/3-starter-db-system-details.png "Starter DB system details")